BurgersAndSalads/GAbootcamp/w04/d1/fullstack-node-express-review-lab/nodejs-fullstack-review-lab.md

 ### Additional Serverside Review Lab.
 DM Alex if anything is broken. ###
 <br>
 Tasks 1-4 below are meant to give you additional conceptual and syntax review of serverside stuff.
-The most important are probably tasks 1-3.
+This is not a deliverable, but if you want to submit your answers, please put it all in a git repo and slack Alex the link.
 <br><br>
 <hr>
 <div>